NationalSecurityAgency/pelz/attestation_demo/README.txt

 ------------------------

 Before building, install the Intel(R) Software Guard Extensions (Intel(R) SGX) SDK for Linux* OS.
-(This is also required to build the Pelz server.)
+(This is also required to build the pelz server.)

 You must also generate an enclave signing key before building (e.g. by running `openssl genrsa -out EnclaveInitiator/EnclaveInitiator_private_test.pem -3 3072`), otherwise you will be prompted to create one during the build.

-This demo client has the same SGX build options as the Pelz server and the same default values (SGX_MODE=SIM SGX_DEBUG=1).
+This demo client has the same SGX build options as the pelz server and the same default values (SGX_MODE=SIM SGX_DEBUG=1).
 The most common build settings are listed below.